chrismile/CloudRendering/README.md

 - Using the system package manager to install all dependencies (tested: apt on Ubuntu, pacman on Arch Linux).
 - Using [vcpkg](https://github.com/microsoft/vcpkg) to install all dependencies.

-In the project root directory, two scripts `build-linux.sh` and `build-linux-vcpkg.sh` can be found.
-The former uses the system package manager to install all dependencies, while the latter uses vcpkg.
+The script `build.sh` in the project root directory can be used to build the project.
+If no arguments are passed, the dependencies are installed using the system package manager.
+When calling the script as `./build.sh --vcpkg`, vcpkg is used instead.
 The build scripts will also launch the program after successfully building it.
 If you wish to build the program manually, instructions can be found in the directory `docs/compilation`.

 Below, more information concerning different Linux distributions tested can be found.